Current Research Projects

 Understanding Authenticity: The role of tradition design in contemporary heritage management

-This study aims to explore the concept of authenticity and its relationship with traditional design.
-The study will consider the historical and contemporary use of traditional design in heritage management practice.
-It will also evaluate the social response to traditional design, how the general public view heritage through design and to what extent authenticity is valued.
+This study will use the practice of traditional design as a case study to examine the meaning and relevance of authenticity in heritage management.
+The presentation will also evaluate the social response to traditional design, how the public view heritage through design and to what extent authenticity is really valued.

 Annika Korsgaard (PhD)